StoriqaTeam/transactions/Readme.md

 4. Each balance decrease in blockchain must have a corresponding pending transaction in our system.

 5. We need to make sure that we have enough balance of `fees` account, and be alerted if it's falling below some level.
 This means we're loosing money on fees.

+### Fees management

+Currently eth_fees_account is responsible for managing stq transactions.
+You need to make couple of things:
+1) ERC20 Approve this account to spend it's own fee (current limitation that could be fixed in keystore)
+2) Prefill this account for fees in ether (required for approval of stq accounts)
+3) Write the address of this acccount in keystore config (stq_controller_address = "..."), so that stq withdrawals are made on its behalf